Skip to content

 • Importing files was more convoluted

-CryptPad is a collaborative, open source office suite that's end-to-end encrypted, so anyone can install and offer the service.
+CryptPad is a collaborative, open source office suite that's end-to-end encrypted.
+This means that anyone can install and offer the service, making it a solid Excel alternative.
 If you don't want the trouble of hosting it yourself, you can use the flagship instance (hosted by the development team) or other third-party public services.

 CryptPad encrypts data, so it's readable only by you and your collaborators, not the administrators.
 You can choose between a guest user, a logged-in user, or even a premium user on the flagship server.